-The Lissajous shapes are always periodic and their sped can be set relatively (1× to 8×) to the main Tempo using one of the speed selectors below the Warp Pad.
+The Lissajous, N-gon and Pulse shapes are always periodic and their speed can be set relatively (8 to 1/32) to the main Tempo using one of the speed selectors below the Warp Pad.
 Moreover, the resulting trajectory can be resized, moved or rotated by dragging it on the Orbiter screen.